ParallelMaths/parallel/pages/1-maryam-jokey-toppling-bloodhound.md

 > and saddened to hear about the death of Maryam Mirzakhani.
 The Iranian-born
 > NASA scientist, Firouz Naderi, wrote: “A light was turned off today, it breaks
 > my heart….
 Gone far too soon.”
 Commenting on her brilliant work with Alex
-> Eskin, she commented: ““If we knew things would be so complicated, I think we
+> Eskin, she commented: “If we knew things would be so complicated, I think we
 > would have given up … I don’t know; actually, I don’t know.
 I don’t give up
 > easily.”